-Property and equipment is stated at cost less accumulated depreciation.
-Construction work in progress include production costs and costs of materials used in the development of the Company's autonomous driving software .Assets are held as construction work in progress until placed into service, at which date depreciation commences over the estimated useful lives of the respective assets.
+Property and equipment is stated at cost less accumulated depreciation and amortization.
+Construction work in progress includes production costs and costs of materials used in the development of the Company's autonomous driving software.
+Assets are held as construction work in progress until placed into service, at which date depreciation commences over the estimated useful lives of the respective assets.
 Depreciation is recorded on a straight-line basis over each asset's estimated useful life.
 Repair and maintenance costs are expensed as incurred.

 Property and Equipment Useful life

+Internal-use software 3 to 5 years

 Computer and equipment 5 years

 Furniture and fixtures 7 years

-Leasehold improvements Shorter of 3 years or lease term
+Leasehold improvements Shorter of 3

+years or lease

+term

-Automobile 5 years
+Vehicles 5 years